MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ### Define the operation

-Define the `SampleRandomNumberInRange` operation, which repeatedly calls the `SampleQuantumRandomNumberGenerator` operation to build a string of bits.
+Define the `SampleRandomNumberInRange` operation, which uses a `for` loop to repeatedly call the `SampleQuantumRandomNumberGenerator` operation and build a string of bits.

-Modify `Program.qs` like this:
+Modify *Program.qs* like this:

 ```qsharp
 namespace Qrng {